AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

 ## BIZ_STAGE_DEFINITIONS {#biz-stage-definitions}

-Lists all Lead Statuses and Opportunity Stages from the CRM, as well as any custom stages defined in Bizible Settings.
+Lists all Lead Statuses and Opportunity Stages from the CRM, as well as any custom stages defined in Marketo Measure Settings.

 <table style="table-layout:auto">
  <colgroup>